divyanshu013/blog/content/blog/functional-programming-constructs/index.md

 const anotherArray = [1, 2, 3].map(addAndMultiply); // [4, 6, 8]
 ```

-The biggest benefit of composition is it leads to better abstractions.
+The biggest benefit of composition is it **leads to better abstractions**.
 Composition also leads to clearer code and reusability as compared to classical inheritance based approach.
 Here's a quote from the [Functional Light JavaScript](https://github.com/getify/Functional-Light-JS) book, which has become my favorite explanation for abstraction:

 > ... abstraction is a process by which the programmer associates a name with a potentially complicated program fragment, which can then be thought of in terms of its purpose of function, rather than in terms of how that function is achieved.
 >